joeyparrish/flashkit-md-py/README.md

  - Command-line operation
  - Runs everywhere with Python 3 instead of .NET/Mono

-Improvements over the original:
+Functional improvements over the original:

- - ROM region code parsing is more detailed and readable
+ - ROM region code parsing is more detailed, accurate, and readable
+ - Can tell the difference between ROM size and Flash chip size, avoiding oversized ROM dumps from flash carts

 ## License